susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day:  “Do not let what you cannot do interfere with what you can do.” – John Wooden
 ![ John Wooden ][D37.2]

+## Day 38 - D31 #60daysofudacity : Saturday, January 09, 2021

+ 1. Today Finished with Lesson 4: Practice Project (4.9)🤓💜 Yeiii!!
+ 2. My quote of the day:  Some days. it's Easier; Other days. it's Harder...Be it easy or hard, the only way to get there is to START
+ 3. Today I continued with the Data Analyst in Python in Dataquest course
+ 4. Today we had the 4th study meeting.:blob_cheer:...Guillermo today presented us with an example (Mechanical Repair Rates) applying Linear model in python, thanks for your presentation @Guillermo Fontánez.
+And thanks for attending @Guillermo Fontánez @Nicolás Campos @Gustavo @Sandra @Joaquin @Priscila Espinoza @Ysabel Nava @Edgar Chacon @tife @María Ortiz @DavidGabrielSilvera@susyjam It was great to have a fun time and play a little.

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 38- D31 #60daysofudacity
+![Advance Day 38][D38.1]
+#### My quote of the day: Some days. it's Easier; Other days. it's Harder...Be it easy or hard, the only way to get there is to START
+![ Some days. it's Easier; Other days. it's Harder...Be it easy or hard, the only way to get there is to START ][D38.2]
+#### Fourth meeting as a study group #sg_spanish
+![fourth meeting as a study group #sg_spanish ][D38.3]
+#### Playing a bit with the study group #sg_spanish
+![fourth meeting as a study group #sg_spanish ][D38.4]
+#### I happy to finish the Fourth lesson ♡
+![yeii ][D38.5]